San Francisco 10, Oakland 5 | Federal News Network

 |3

-Abad pitched to 1 batters in the 7th, Puk pitched to 1 batters in the 8th, Trivino pitched to 3 batters in the 8th
+Abad pitched to 1 batter in the 7th, Petit pitched to 3 batters in the 8th, Puk pitched to 1 batter in the 8th, Trivino pitched to 3 batters in the 8th.

 Umpires_Home, Greg Gibson; First, John Libka; Second, Brian Knight; Third, Pat Hoberg.